jonnycca/kafka-spring-project/README.md

 # kafka-spring-project
-project created to study kafka andasavro
+project created to study kafka and avro

 #to climb the Kafka
 docker-compose up